 Engineering Biology by Design

-I work on intelligent biodesign automation by reverse engineering biology, bioretrosynthesis and backstepping design.
-We automate flows for synthetic biology planner agile designs.
+We work on automating workflows for synthetic biology planner agile designs.
 Our mission is to foster sustainable industrial biotechnology of bio-based compounds (biomaterials, pharmaceuticals, next-generation chemicals) through the principles of control engineering and machine learning.
 I envision building artificial intelligence assistants for bionics systems; from biosensors to bio-inspired robotics.